A Local Reimagination of the State of Nature

 The stronger groups will naturally be greedier because humans are never ever insatiable, and they will always want more.
 Somehow, such a primordial existence can start emphasizing on life, liberty and property as state-of-nature theorists postulated it, for the simple reason that those are just not enough.
 Perhaps, in such a world, life, liberty, and property are natural rights, which had as well given birth to the idea of sacrificing these rights to the government for common benefits.

-Centuries and millennia later, even after acknowledging the concept of a modern nation-state—which is characterised by the three factors of sovereignty, territoriality and peoplehood—people are still going to argue in the name of race and indigeneity.
-In such a self-centred world, the farthest thing that the people could visualise is seeing things from ethnocentric lens.
-By people, we do not mean human beings, but the ethnic people in Manipur who have their own senses of history and tradition and politics and dumbfuckery, despite living merely 10–100 kilometre apart, though with a much-needed help from India for good reasons or bad.
+Centuries and millennia later, even after acknowledging the concept of a modern nation-state—which is characterised by the three factors of sovereignty, territoriality and peoplehood—Manipuris and Indians are still going to argue in the name of race and indigeneity.
+In such a self-centred world, the farthest thing that the citizens could visualise is seeing things from ethnocentric lens.
+By people, we do not mean human beings, but the ethnic people in Manipur who have their own senses of history and tradition and politics and culture, despite living merely 10–100 kilometers apart, though with a much-needed help from the Indian State.
+According to the Global Firepower’s Military Strength Rankings of 2024 that evaluates 145 countries, India ranks fourth with a power index of 0.1023.
+More than 60 individual factors determine a State's PowerIndex (PwrIndx) and the smaller the value, the more powerful its conventional fighting capability is.
+India also possesses a total of 2,210 aircraft, 4,614 tanks, and 295 assets in terms of naval forces.

-Manipur is closely related the state of nature, back in those eras and equally right here and right now, today, much to the delight of radical Indian nationalists.
-It is not a surprise anymore then that there is a sheer lack of universal political ideas from this part of the world, except for some conceited ideas of nationhood, which India can ignore so conveniently.
+In a nutshell, Manipur is closely related to the state of nature, back in those eras and equally right here and right now, and today, and further much to the delight of radical Indian nationalists, military and nation-builders.
+It is not a surprise anymore then that there is a sheer lack of universal political ideas from this part of the world, except for some conceited ideas of nationhood, which the State can ignore so conveniently.

 Concluded.